2-8-8-4 "EM-1" Locomotives

 By: Adam Burns

-While Baltimore & Ohio’s EM-1's were not the most powerful of the large designs built during steam's twilight, they were nevertheless exceptionally built machines that were well-liked by train crews.
+While the EM-1s were not the most powerful late era engines they were nevertheless exceptionally built machines and well-liked by train crews.

-Not only were the EM-1s capable of holding their own on steep grades but the big 2-8-8-4s were arguably one of the most aesthetically beautiful of the large articulated designs.
+A symbol of colossal power and impressive engineering the 2-8-8-4s were not only capable of tackling steep grades but were also one of the most aesthetically beautiful large articulated designs.

-As a result, and needing more power to meet wartime demand, the B&O tapped Baldwin for the new steams.
+Ironically, the Baltimore & Ohio had wanted new diesels at the time but was forbade by the War Production Board.
+As a result, requiring more power to meet wartime traffic demands, the B&O tapped Baldwin for the new locomotives.

 History

-The EM-1 class was a variant of the Yellowstone design, first put into service on the Northern Pacific in 1928.
-The NP wanted a powerful articulated that could not only move heavy freights through the Northern Plains of the Dakotas but also at relatively quickly.
+The EM-1 was a variant of the Yellowstone design, originally placed into service on the Northern Pacific in 1928.
+The NP wanted a powerful locomotive, which could move heavy freights through the Dakotas relatively quickly.
+Ultimately, only four lines purchased Yellowstones; the B&O, NP, Southern Pacific, and Duluth, Missabe & Iron Range.

 Development

-The EM-1 was developed during the very end of the steam era and, accordingly, would carry the latest technology available.
-Thirty of these locomotives would be built, all coming from the Baldwin Locomotive Works, and were delivered to the B&O towards the end of World War II between 1944 and 1945.
+The EM-1 was developed during the late steam era and, accordingly, would carry the most advanced technology available.
+Thirty of these locomotives were built for the B&O, all products of the Baldwin Locomotive Works.

 The eastern trunk line was one of the first to embrace diesel technology purchasing a boxcab switcher from Alco and Ingersoll-Rand in 1924.
 It was also quick to test Electro-Motive's streamlined EA in 1935 and ultimately went back to EMD for many of its diesel locomotives.

 The railroad desperately wished to continue purchasing diesels (then EMC's FT model) to keep up with wartime traffic.
-However, with restrictions in place the B&O was forced to settle buying more steam.
+However, with WPB restrictions in place the B&O was forced to settle for more steam.

 A Baltimore & Ohio EM-1 (2-8-8-4) leads eastbound loads of coal over Magnolia Cutoff at Orleans Road, West Virginia during the early 1950s.
 Bill Price photo.
 American-Rails.com collection.

-The EM-1s had a rather low boiler pressure comparative to other models in its class but this low pressure had a great benefit, a high factor of adhesion (4.22).
-This high ratio allowed the locomotive to start rather efficiently in that it was not as susceptible to wheel slippage.
+In time, however, the railroad became rather fond of its 2-8-8-4s.
+The EM-1s had a rather low boiler pressure, comparative to other models in its class, which offered a high factor of adhesion (4.22).
+This high ratio allowed the locomotive to start rather efficiently and it was generally not susceptible to wheel slippage.

-The locomotive did a marvelous job, having little trouble hauling merchandise or coal drags over the steep climbs of Cranberry Grade, along the West Virginia/Maryland border, or over Sand Patch in Pennsylvania.
+This particular characterstic was an added benefit when handling merchandise or coal drags over the steep grades of Cranberry Grade, Seventeen Mile Grade, or Sand Patch in Pennsylvania.

 Baltimore & Ohio 2-8-8-4 #7615 (EM-1) is seen here in a rare scene on Sand Patch on August 26, 1954.
 These behemoths were normally not assigned to this territory.
 Just a few years later the big steamers were renumbered into the 600 series to make way for newly arriving diesels.
 Bill Price photo.

-The pure power and deafening sound by a locomotive of the EM-1’s size is perhaps something words, pictures and maybe even videos can never truly replicate without the fortune of being there in person to witness such for yourself.
+The pure power and deafening sound of the EM-1’s is perhaps something words, pictures and maybe even video can never truly replicate without the fortune of being there in person to witness these phenomenal locomotives in service.

-While the size of the EM-1 is enough in itself to instill awe, seeing it in person illustrates the point that much more.
+While the locomotive's size is enough in itself, seeing it in person illustrates this point so much more.
 The below specifications of the locomotive are courtesy of John Patton.

 Specifications